jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 There may be cases where you are unable to move your data management architecture for your applications entirely to the cloud.
-In those cases, SBDG supports a Hybrid Cloud Architecture, that is both an on-prem and off-prem arrangement.
+In those cases, [spring-boot-gemfire-name] supports a Hybrid Cloud Architecture, that is both an on-prem and off-prem arrangement.
 Indeed, this is perhaps a crucial step in moving to the cloud, being able to migrate application services when it is applicable or possible to do so.